Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 - **DATA_MEMORY**: Total data memory in bytes used by the design.
 - **PROGRAM_MEMORY**: Program memory in bytes used by each kernel.

-The AIE_VARIANT parameter refers to the type of AI Engine that is used for each particular case in the benchmark results, this may be AIE or AIE-ML.
+The AIE_VARIANT parameter refers to the type of AI Engine that is used for each particular case in the benchmark results, this may be AIE, AIE-ML or AIE-MLv2.

 The PROGRAM_MEMORY metrics are harvested for each kernel the design consists of.
 For example, a finite impulse response (FIR) configured to be implemented on two tiles (CASC_LEN=2) will have two sets of figures displayed in the following table (space delimited).